UBS's U.S. wealth business sees profits rise on client activity, lower recruiting

-UBS Wealth Management Americas Chief Executive Tom Naratil's commitment to spend less on recruiting showed as the bank reported recruitment loans to financial advisers fell 9 percent to $2.9 billion, from $3.25 billion last year.
+UBS Wealth Management Americas Chief Executive Tom Naratil's commitment to spend less on recruiting showed as the bank reported recruitment loans to financial advisers fell 9 percent to $2.9 billion (2.26 billion pounds), from $3.25 billion last year.

 This includes new recruitment loans and existing ones for advisers that continue to be paid out over a period of several years.